calaldees/mapOfComputing/computing/interview.md

 Mine
 * Describe what you contributed to your last team/project
 * Can you tell me about a project that failed and articulate why
+* You are working on a ticket - you have knowledge about the system and the it is used by users - you think you can add some useful functionality that is not directly specified in the ticket - what do you do?

 Code Questions
 --------------